1960s in Hong Kong: Construction

-Manufacture
+Manufacturing

 While many companies were beginning to diversify in the products it manufactures, the entire success of the Hong Kong colony rested on the textile industry.
 An estimated 625,000 residents were supported directly or indirectly by this one industry.
 The government was depending on its Shanghai entrepreneurs and the industry collectively ran in 3 shifts around the clock.
 It was from this point that the cheap low-grade products became high-quality products with the "Made in Hong Kong" label.
 By 1968, small factories employing fewer than 100 workers accounted for 42 percent of Hong Kong's domestic exports to the UK, amounting to HKD $1.2 billion.

 Hospital and hospitality

 From 1960 to 1965, the executive council tried to revamp the medical system to provide some form of low cost health care directly or indirectly to large sections of the population.
 Staff at the medical and health departments were outlining proposals to estimate demands for the next 15 years.
 The Hong Kong Flu of 1968 would infect 15% of the population.

 During the beginning of the Vietnam War, the U.S. made Hong Kong a frequent stop for resting troops in the Asian region.
 It was considered one of the neutral zones not affected by the communists despite all the political riots taking place.